Am I covered for that? 10 questions about car insurance answered

 Yes, with comprehensive cover.

-“The same rules apply for a broken window as for a cracked windshield.
-Any claim for a broken window or windshield will not affect your no claim bonus,” Casamento explains.
+“The same rules apply for a broken window as for a cracked windshield.”
+Casamento explains.

 7. Will car insurance cover paint damage?